Why are our bottles different from others?

 - SAVE 1 litre of oil for every 24 bottles manufactured

-And unlike some traditional PET plastic containers ours won’t leach potentially harmful chemicals into the product either.
-So your products stay as pure as the moment it was bottled.
-It looks great too thanks to the outstanding bottle clarity and glass-like transparency that exceeds the visual appeal of PET bottles.
+And unlike some traditional PET plastic containers, ours won’t leach potentially harmful chemicals into the product either.
+So your products stay as pure as the moment they were bottled.
+They look great too, thanks to the outstanding bottle clarity and glass-like transparency that exceeds the visual appeal of PET bottles.

 100% Plant made bottles derived from naturally-occurring plants

 Production of our Plant made bottles starts with dextrose as the base feedstock used in a fermentation process (much like beer or wine), which converts sugar to lactic acid.
 We use that lactic acid to then create a polymer, which is later converted to produce the bottles.

 Only 0.04% of the annual global crop is used to produce PLA, this means there is little to no impact on world food pricing.

 Ingeo has more end-of-life options than any traditional plastic.
 Products made with Ingeo are compatible with existing recycling systems, can be cleanly incinerated, and are completely stable in landfill – still the unfortunate fate for most of today’s plastics.
 When thinking about environmental impact, it is important to recognize that true eco-advantage starts at the beginning.
 By design, using Ingeo results in 75% less greenhouse gases than the oil-based PET plastic it replaces, even if both end up in a landfill.